tiagolobao/moveFileCron/README.md

 # moveFileCron
 IFE Coding Challange.
 (P.S.
-MVC is not Model-View-Controller)
+MVC is not Model-View-Controller in this context)

 Transfer files between directories based on the filename.
 Checked with Regex and transferred periodically.